jaredwray/cacheable/packages/cache-manager/README.md

 ### set
 `set(key, value, [ttl]): Promise<value>`

 Sets a key value pair.
-It is possible to define a ttl (in miliseconds).
+It is possible to define a ttl (in milliseconds).
 An error will be throw on any failed

 ```ts
 await cache.set('key-1', 'value 1')